Eduardo Cortes: Career

-Youth & College
+Youth and college

 Cortes played with the FC Dallas academy for three seasons, before going to play college soccer at Indiana University – Purdue University Indianapolis in 2012.
 At IUPUI, Cortes made 61 appearances for the Jags.

 While at college, Cortes appeared for National Premier Soccer League side Indy Eleven NPSL in 2014.

 Professional

 Cortes joined United Soccer League side Saint Louis FC in March 2016, where he stayed for the entire season, but was released without making an appearance for the club.

-On September 15, 2017, Cortes joined MLS side FC Dallas as their third-choice goalkeeper.
+On 15 September 2017, Cortes joined MLS side FC Dallas as their third-choice goalkeeper.

 Cortes played with amateur side NTX Rayados in 2018, and National Premier Soccer League side Fort Worth Vaqueros in 2019, before signing with USL League One's North Texas SC, an affiliate of FC Dallas.

 Cortes was named to the Major Arena Soccer League's 2019–2020 All-Rookie Team for his performance with the Mesquite Outlaws.